sjl/stoat/docs/usage.rst

 The ``STOAT_TEMPLATES`` setting contains a dictionary mapping template names to template definitions.

-Each template definition consists of a path and a list of fields.
+Each template definition consists of:

+* A path
+* A list of fields
+* A dictionary of configuration options (optional)

 The path is a normal Django template path, like you might use with ``render_to_response``.

 Each field is a list containing a name and a field type.
 The field name is how the field will be labels in the admin and referred to in your templates, and the field type is one of the supported types detailed in the next section.

+The option dictionary maps options to values.
+Some options (such as ``required``) can be used with any kind of field, while others are specific to a certain field type.
+See the `Field Options`_ section for more information on universal options, and the `Field Types`_ section for options specific to a single type.

 There's also a ``STOAT_DEFAULT_TEMPLATE`` setting that you need to set to the name of the template that should be considered the default.